 How Does Naltrexone 50 mg Make You Feel?

-Naltrexone 50 mg can make you feel nauseous, and drowsy during the first few days.
-Not driving or running heavy machinery is recommended when you just started the naltrexone treatment.
+Naltrexone 50 mg can make you feel nauseous and drowsy during the first few days.
+Not driving or running heavy machinery is recommended when you have just started the naltrexone treatment.
 However, if your symptoms are intense and include:

 - Anxiety